fjohnsam/Webpage-Parsing/README.md

 # Webpage-Parsing

-Parsing Webpages using PLY(Python Lex Yacc) library
+Parsing Webpages (dblp profiles in this case) using PLY(Python Lex Yacc) library

 Written in Python